obonaventure/cnp3/book-2nd/principles/linkstate.rst

 When a router has failed, its LSP must be removed from the LSDB of all routers [#foverload]_.
 This can be done by using the `age` field that is included in each LSP.
 The `age` field is used to bound the maximum lifetime of a link state packet in the network.
 When a router generates a LSP, it sets its lifetime (usually measured in seconds) in the `age` field.
 All routers regularly decrement the `age` of the LSPs in their LSDB and a LSP is discarded once its `age` reaches `0`.
 Thanks to the `age` field, the LSP from a failed router does not remain in the LSDBs forever.

-To compute its routing table, each router computes the spanning tree rooted at itself by using Dijkstra's shortest path algorithm [Dijkstra1959]_.
-The routing table can be derived automatically from the spanning as shown in the figure below.
+To compute its forwarding table, each router computes the spanning tree rooted at itself by using Dijkstra's shortest path algorithm [Dijkstra1959]_.
+The forwarding table can be derived automatically from the spanning as shown in the figure below.

 .. figure:: ../../book/network/svg/ls-computation.png
    :align: center
    :scale: 100

-   Computation of the routing table
+   Computation of the forwarding table

 .. rubric:: Footnotes